Dartmouth College fraternities and sororities: Beta Alpha Omega

 Beta Alpha Omega (ΒΑΩ), commonly called Beta, is a local fraternity that was founded and recognized in the fall of 2008.
 Beta Alpha Omega is located at 6 Webster Avenue on Dartmouth College's campus.
 It is home to over 90 undergrads, known for their diverse interests in athletics, leadership, community, and campus life.
 Dartmouth Beta is not a national fraternity and no longer retains an affiliation with Beta Theta Pi.
-Notable alumni include MLB pitcher and World Series champion Kyle Hendricks '11.

 In July 2024, a student and Beta Alpha Omega member Won Jang was found dead in the Connecticut River after having attended a social gathering between Beta and the Alpha Phi sorority.
 Dartmouth College has suspended Beta Alpha Omega and Alpha Phi.